-- 60 semester units that are eligible for transfer to the CSU, including - The CSU General Education Breadth Requirements pattern, or - The Intersegmental General Education Transfer Curriculum (IGETC) pattern. - A minimum of 18 semester units in a major or area of emphasis, as described below, earning a grade of "C" or better, or "P" (pass) in these courses; and - A minimum grade point average of 2.0 in the 60 transferable semester units.
+- 60 semester units that are eligible for transfer to the CSU, including either: - · The CSU General Education Breadth Requirements pattern, or - The Intersegmental General Education Transfer Curriculum (IGETC) pattern. - A minimum of 18 semester units in a major or area of emphasis, as described below, earning a grade of "C" or better, or "P" (pass) in these courses; and - A minimum grade point average of 2.0 in the 60 transferable semester units.

-- 1. Explain terms and concepts used in macroeconomics and microeconomics. - 2.
-Apply critical thinking skills to evaluate the credibility of economic theories, concepts, and research. - 3.
+- 1. Explain terms and concepts used in macroeconomics and microeconomics. - Apply critical thinking skills to evaluate the credibility of economic theories, concepts, and research. - 3.
 Solve problems requiring the application of economics, statistics, and mathematics.

-KEGOIKE COURSES ECON 1A Elementary Economics-Macro 3 ECON 1B Elementary Economics-Micro 3 STAT 1 Introduction To Statistical Methods OR 4 PSYCH 6 Introduction to Statistics in Social and Behavioral Science 4 MATH 1A Single Variable Calculus I-Early Transcendentals OR 4 MATH 9 Calculus for Business, Social and Life Sciences 4 List A: Complete 3-5 units from the following: ACCT 1 Principles of Accounting-Financial AND 4
+ECON 1A Elementary Economics-Macro 3 ECON 1B Elementary Economics-Micro 3 STAT 1 Introduction To Statistical Methods OR.
+4 PSYCH 6 Introduction to Statistics in Social and Behavioral Science 4 MATH 1A Single Variable Calculus I-Early Transcendentals OR 4 MATH 9 Calculus for Business, Social and Life Sciences 4 List A: Complete 3-5 units from the following:

-ACCT 1A Principles of Accounting-Financial Lab).5
+ACCT 1 Principles of Accounting-Financial AND......

-ACCT 2L Principles of Accounting-Managerial .
-5

-MATH 1B Single Variable Calculus II-Early Transcendentals .
 4

+ACCT 1A Principles of Accounting-Financial Lab .
+0.5

+ACCT 2L Principles of Accounting-Managerial

+MATH 1B Single Variable Calculus II-Early Transcendentals 4

-MATH 25 Finite Mathematics .
-3
+MATH 25 Finite Mathematics 3

-COMSC 9A C++ Programming OR .
-4
+COMSC 9A C++ Programming OR 4

-COMSC 12 Java Programming .
-3
+COMSC 12 Java Programming 3

-List B: Cor nplete 3-4 units from the following:
+List B: Complete 3-4 units from the following:

-Any course e in List A not already used
+Any cours e in List A not already used

-MATH 1C Multivariable Calculus .
-4
+MATH 1C Multivariable Calculus 4

-MATH 3 Linear Algebra .
-3
+MATH 3 Linear Algebra 3

-POLSC 7 International Relations .
-3
+International Relations

-PSYCH 1A General Psychology .
-3
+PSYCH 1A General Psychology 3

-SOCIL 1 Introduction to Sociology .
-3
+Introduction to Sociology